-As noted above, EA plans may offer excluded drug coverage as an enhancement, but CMS is not establishing a requirement for the value of such coverage at this time.
+As noted above, EA plans may offer excluded drug coverage as an enhancement.
+CMS is not establishing a new requirement for the value of such coverage at this time.
 We note that CMS' Part D OOPC model does not include the excluded drug benefit in the OOPC estimate values.
-CMS will continue to perform separate reviews of individual drugs offered under excluded drug coverage, such as comparing drug prices to the cost sharing submitted, and working with Part D plan sponsors to make changes to benefits under our negotiation authority under § 423.272(a) if a plan's proposed benefit does not appear to offer enhanced value.
+Instead of establishing a requirement for an excluded drug value, CMS will continue to perform separate reviews of individual drugs offered under excluded drug coverage, such as comparing drug prices to the cost sharing submitted, and working with Part D plan sponsors to make changes to benefits under our negotiation authority under § 423.272(a) if a plan's proposed benefit does not appear to offer enhanced value.
 Our reviews in recent years suggest that excluded drug offerings have not demonstrated a significant benefit, and we are considering prohibiting the option of only offering excluded drugs as a means to meet EA benefit design requirements.
-We seek comment on eliminating this option for meeting EA design requirements beginning with CY 2026.
-CMS will also consider the comments received in developing policies for CY 2027 and subsequent years.
+We sought comment on eliminating this option for meeting EA design requirements beginning with CY 2026.
+Based on feedback received, we will continue to allow EA plans to offer excluded drugs as their only Part D benefit enhancement for CY 2026.
+We will, however, continue to monitor the value offered by this benefit design and possibly reassess this policy for CY 2027 and subsequent years.

 For CY 2026, CMS will again utilize the Part D OOPC model as a mechanism to estimate the value of EA plans relative to the value of the DS benefit.
-The Part D OOPC model estimates the relative OOPC (i.e., the estimated beneficiary cost per month) for beneficiaries in Part D plans and, as discussed in Section 60 of this document, this value is used to evaluate meaningful differences between standalone PDP offerings during annual bid reviews.
+The Part D OOPC model estimates the relative OOPC (i.e., the estimated beneficiary cost per month) for beneficiaries in Part D plans and, as discussed in Section 50 of this document, this value is used to evaluate meaningful differences between standalone PDP offerings during annual bid reviews.
 Consistent with our policy in CY 2025, CMS will not be reviewing PACE organization or EGWP plan benefit packages (PBPs) for purposes of implementing this requirement.
 For CY 2026, CMS will also exclude Dual Eligible Special Needs Plan and Medicare-Medicaid Plan PBPs from the review, as the value reflected in the OOPC model does not account for LIS cost sharing which would be available to the majority, if not all, beneficiaries in these plan types.
-We seek comment on any additional plan types that should be excluded from this analysis.
+We sought comment on any additional plan types that should be excluded from this analysis.
+Based on recommendations received, we will maintain the plan exclusions as noted above.
+During the rebate reallocation period, we will also exclude all Special Needs Plan types if they are required to change from a DS plan to an EA plan to add Part D supplemental benefits in order to address a negative Part D basic premium.
+Under these circumstances, we will simply expect that the value of their EA plan OOPC be no worse than that of the DS benefit.